 The Fat Phobia Needs To Stop

 Speaking of health, it's time to ditch the idea that dancers—particularly female ballet dancers—need to be stick thin.

 There is no reason that a dancer has to look prepubescent in order to do her job.
 Having a healthy level of body fat does not make it dangerous to dance on pointe.
 Nor does it mean that a woman can't be partnered—her strength and skill are more important for that.

 We all know the dangers involved when you pressure dancers to strive for extreme thinness.
 Just this week in The Huffington Post, Miami City Ballet's Lauren Fadeley details how frequent "fat talks" led her to obsessive dieting and, eventually, to quit New York City Ballet.
-In the same article, another dancer, formerly with Pennsylvania Ballet, shared that she was ordered to go off birth control in order to lose weight—which ended just as badly as you could imagine.
+In the same article, another dancer, formerly with Pennsylvania Ballet (under a previous director), shared that she was ordered to go off birth control in order to lose weight—which ended just as badly as you could imagine.